Ang Duong: Family

 Ang Duong was the son of King Ang Eng, who ruled Cambodia from 1779 to 1797 and resided at the then capital Oudong.
 His mother was Ros, a royal consort since 1793 and later Queen Vara (died around 1869).
 Ang Duong was the father of his successor King Norodom (1834–1904), King Sisowath (1840–1927) and was the great-great-grandfather (Note: Three grandchildren of Ang Duong (a son and daughter of Norodom who were the parents of Norodom Suramarit and Sisowath's son Sisowath Monivong who was the father of Kossamak) were grandparents of Norodom Sihanouk.) of King Norodom Sihanouk (1922–2012).
 Dedicated to extend the royal family line, Ang Duong had numerous wives and produced 18 legitimate children – 11 sons and 7 daughters.

 History

+King Ang Duong receiving Ludvig Verner Helms in 1851.
+The sketch was published by Helms in Pioneering in the Far East (1882).

 King Ang Duong is acclaimed as a promoter of national unity after centuries of regression and venerated among modern Cambodians for his efforts to revitalize the nation and protect the kingdom from foreign invasion.
 However, limited power, poverty and internal dissension prevented lasting success.
 He spent 27 years in Bangkok from the age of 16 until aged 43.
 During his residence in Thailand Ang Duong composed poetry, authored and published classical Cambodian literature such as Neang Kakey and historical works and later promoted the enactment of a comprehensive reformed legal codex and participated in the artistic development of Khmer classical dance.
 He translated the Cambodian folktale Vorvong & Sorvong into the Thai language as a birthday present for Thai Crown prince Mongkut.
 He was appointed governor of the then Thai Mongkol Borey District in 1834.
 Later Ang Duong was crowned King of Cambodia in Bangkok and returned to Oudong.